Chart Color Schemes

 Health performance in Stanthorpe is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Stanthorpe faces significant health challenges with various conditions affecting both younger and older age groups.
-The private health cover rate stands at approximately 46%, covering around 2,512 people, which is lower than the national average of 55.3%.
+Stanthorpe faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover is low at approximately 46%, covering around 2,512 people, compared to the national average of 55.3%.

 Frequently Asked Questions - Health